EShults2124/cse15l-lab-reports/lab-report-3-week-6.md

 The last two lines shows the two commands we input on the one line earlier; we did not retype them.

 I chose to use a makefile to lessen the amount of commands I would write in command line.
+You can see which commands are in it through the pic above.